 This week, we are giving the spotlight to Kristen Kong, an illustrator, muralist, storyteller, and El Cerrito local!
 You may have seen some of her recent work outside of Fat Apples and Prospect Sierra.
 These murals focus on El Cerrito's diverse history, social justice, sustainability, and why this is such a wonderful place to live!

-I went to Art Center College of Design in Los Angeles and when I graduated, I had a difficult time making ends meet.
+I went to the Art Center College of Design in Los Angeles and when I graduated, I had a difficult time making ends meet.
 I went into graphic design for about 15 years.

 During the pandemic, I lost my tech job and had to take a hard look at what made me happy as a creative person.
 I became a member of the El Cerrito Art Association and really threw myself into making illustration and painting my main priority.
 Through the ECAA, I found out about a call for artists to paint 3 utility boxes around El Cerrito.
 I applied for and was awarded 2 of them.